Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Hardy--Littlewood Inequalities on

-\section{Hardy--Littlewood inequalities on $H_X^A(\rn)$}
+\section{Hardy--Littlewood Inequalities on $H_X^A(\rn)$}

-As applications of Theorem \ref{s2t1}, we first prove the function $F$ given in Theorem \ref{s2t1} has a higher order convergence at the origin.
-Then we extend the Hardy--Littlewood inequality to the setting of anisotropic Hardy spaces associated with ball quasi-Banach function spaces.
+In this section, as applications of Theorem \ref{s2t1}, we first prove that the function $F$ given in Theorem \ref{s2t1} has a higher order convergence at the origin (see Theorem \ref{s3t1} below).
+Then we extend the Hardy--Littlewood inequality to the setting of anisotropic Hardy spaces associated with ball quasi-Banach function spaces (see Theorem \ref{s3t2} below).
+In what follows, $\varepsilon\to0^+$ means that there exists an $\alpha_0\in(0,\infty)$ such that $\varepsilon \in(0,\alpha_0)$ and $\varepsilon\to 0$.